-Decentralized networks, including well-known examples like Zcash, Ethereum, and Bitcoin rely on rules & mechanisms designed to ensure that every participant or “node” in the network recognizes the same ledger.
+Decentralized networks, including well-known examples, like Zcash, Ethereum, and Bitcoin, rely on rules and mechanisms designed to ensure that every participant or “node” in the network recognizes the same ledger.

 While cryptocurrencies can use any governing set of rules, Proof-of-work (PoW) is currently the dominant method for coordinating payments or other processes and securing the integrity of common blockchain networks.

-PoW is a consensus mechanism that employs a mathematical, cryptographic puzzle to validate each transaction in a blockchain.
-Due to their nature as systems relying on computers to solve these mathematical problems (as explained in more detail below), PoW systems often require the expenditure of lots of processing power before additional transactions are accepted into the network’s global ledger.
+“Proof-of-work” is a consensus mechanism that employs a mathematical, cryptographic puzzle to validate each transaction in a blockchain.
+Due to the complex nature of these puzzles, PoW systems often require the expenditure of lots of processing power before additional transactions are accepted into the network’s global ledger.

-Please keep in mind that what follows is not meant to be a fullsome or accurate description of how every PoW system works.
+Keep in mind that what follows is not meant to be a fulsome or accurate description of how every PoW system works.

 If two miners broadcast proposals at the same time or provide conflicting information, the network is often designed to wait and see onto which prior proposed block the next block is added.
 In many blockchain protocols, the network only recognizes the longest known chain, and in PoW, the longest chain represents the largest energy expenditure.

-Many proponents of PoW protocols state that PoW protocols are difficult, costly, and time-consuming by design.
-These characteristics are designed to make network attacks more costly, thus improving security of the network..
+Many proponents of PoW protocols state that they are difficult, costly, and time-consuming by design.
+These characteristics are designed to make network attacks more costly, thus improving the security of the network.